History of Ben Affleck in Timeline

 2010: Filming PSA for Feeding America

-2010: Starring in 'The Company Men'
+2010: Starred in 'The Company Men'

 Loading Video...

-2011: Launching Small Change Campaign
+2011: Launching Feeding America's Small Change Campaign

 Loading Video...

-2012: Won BAFTA and Academy Award for Argo
+2012: BAFTA and Academy Award for Argo

-In 2012, Ben Affleck directed and starred in the political thriller "Argo", winning the BAFTA Award for Best Director, and the BAFTA and Academy Award for Best Picture.
+In 2012, Ben Affleck directed and starred in the political thriller Argo, winning the BAFTA Award for Best Director, and the BAFTA and Academy Award for Best Picture.

 Loading Video...

-2012: Praising John McCain's Leadership
+2012: Praising John McCain's Defense of Huma Abedin

 In 2012, Ben Affleck praised Senator John McCain's leadership in defending Huma Abedin against anti-Muslim attacks.